qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_flash.rst

 .. note::
     - This procedure is available for registered users only.
     - UFS is provisioned by default.
 If there are any changes in LUNs, UFS re-provisioning must be done again.
-To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see *UFS Provisioning* table in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241208101813/ReleaseNote.html#release-specific-information>`__.
+To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see *UFS Provision* table in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.

 **Prerequisites**